-- Pay attention to the language used in the text, the question and the distractors themselves as they give you clues about what is being looked for.
+- Pay attention to the language used in the text, as well as the question and the distractors themselves since they give you clues about what is being looked for.
 Phrases such as “at most”, “at least” or “as much as” will set out a series of boundaries.
 Any distractors outside of these boundaries can automatically be eliminated.

 - If an answer looks obviously correct, check it against the others to confirm your decision before moving on.

-- If when you have finished your calculation your answer does not appear on the list of distractors, you may have missed out some information.
-Consider looking at the question again for any details you missed first time around.
+- If your answer does not appear on the list of distractors when you have finished your calculation, you may have missed out some information.
+Consider looking at the question again for any details you missed the first time around.

-- Occasionally the question itself is ambiguous, and you find you need to use the distractors themselves to pull the question apart and pick the correct answer.
+- Occasionally, the question itself is ambiguous and you will find you need to use the distractors themselves to pull the question apart and pick the correct answer.

 - Eliminate those you know for sure are wrong, reducing the options to guess from.

 - Reduce the need to guess by working out several ways of identifying distractors in each subtest.
-Practice using your techniques in test conditions to see how they work under pressure.
+Practise using your techniques in test conditions to see how they work under pressure.

 - Flag up any answers you have guessed, enabling you to go back to them if you have time.